It takes a village to raise a child is an African proverb meaning a child’s upbringing belongs to the entire community

 John A Lee was responsible for housing in New Zealand first Labour Party -in the 1930’s famously saying -“it is well to remember that good housing is essential for a good community.”
 John A Lee started a big State house building programme as a practical expression of his government’s desire to create safe and secure communities for New Zealanders.

-Unfortunately this practical support to community building has faded out.
+Unfortunately this practical support to community building faded out in the 1990s.
 State house numbers are static to falling, especially per capita.
 Social housing in New Zealand has not kept pace with the country's fast growing population.
 Given the declining numbers who own their own home, this means more and more kiwis are reliant on private rentals, which only provides transient accommodation and little ability to integrate into community life.

 How much would it cost to implement Iceland’s model in New Zealand?

-If families in New Zealand with youths (13 -18 year olds) could access a $250 activity card per child to pay for community activities, perhaps after attending a networking meeting where they agreed to the goals and responsibilities that went with this benefit, this would cost approx $80 million (65,000x5x250).
+If families in New Zealand with youths (13 -18 year olds) could access a $250 activity card per child to pay for community activities, perhaps after attending a networking meeting where they agreed to the goals and responsibilities that went with this benefit, this would cost approximately $80 million (65,000x5x250) per year.

-$80 -$110 million is not an small amount of money, but if New Zealand could reduce youth suicide, youth cigarette consumption and drug and alcohol use, like Iceland achieve then this would be money well spent.
+$80 million per year is not an small amount of money, and it may be necessary to expand the age up or down, which would raise the cost even higher, but if New Zealand could reduce youth suicide, youth cigarette consumption and drug and alcohol use, like Iceland achieve then this would be money well spent.